-The Village includes apartments for people with learning difficulties or disabilities; Haven House - a recovery-focused wellbeing centre for adults who are living with depression, anxiety, emotional distress and isolation; and Oasis House 1 & 2, which offer therapeutic non-clinical short-term residential interventions in partnership with - and commissioned by - Greater Manchester Mental Health.
+The Village includes apartments for people with learning difficulties or disabilities; Haven House - a recovery-focused wellbeing centre for adults who are living with depression, anxiety, emotional distress and isolation; and Oasis House 1 & 2, which offer therapeutic nonclinical short-term residential interventions in partnership with - and commissioned by - Greater Manchester Mental Health.

 Throughout the pandemic, CIA delivered 23,594 food hampers to families impacted by Covid.
-In addition, in December 2021, turkey dinners and Christmas gifts were given to more than 900 vulnerable families who had been referred to the charity by local agencies.
+In addition, 3,108 toys were distributed along with 438 food parcels to families who had been referred to the charity by local agencies in December 2024.